Get

 9. They’re at Their Wits End

-Some dog-biting incidents don’t fall into any of the above categories.
-Sometimes, dogs will bite because they’ve been pestered beyond their limits.
-These bites may be prompted by children or adults who don’t understand boundaries or know that even the gentlest dog has limits to what they can take.
+Some dog-biting incidents don’t fall into any of the previous categories.
+Sometimes, dogs bite because they’ve been pestered beyond their limits.
+Their bites may be prompted by children or adults who don’t understand their boundaries or know that even the gentlest dog has limits to what they can take.

 10. They’re Trying to Be Dominant